miker704/Strife/patches.md

     - Switched To SCSS Vars for user nav bar container.
     - Restyled user nav bar container.
     - Add div scroller on User nav bar where status is displayed first and on hover the username and strife tag.
+    - Add on Mouse enter and Mouse leave event function listeners to activate a forced hover state for the div scroller in UserNav Bar.

 ## Backend Changes